Skip to main content

 Aus4Equality – GREAT

 Australia is working with KOTO (Know One, Teach One) to support vocational training and entrepreneurial skills development for disadvantaged rural and ethnic minority women in Vietnam.
-The program aims to:
+The program aims to promote inclusion in Vietnam’s hospitality and tourism sectors by empowering disadvantaged and underrepresented groups, advancing professional growth, supporting localised economic initiatives, and fostering industry-wide awareness.

 Toward a Multi-Tiered Social Protection System in Vietnam that leaves No One behind